Srkrug/kingdomdeath/README.md

 # Kingdom Death Companion

 The Kingdom Death Companion (KDC) is a website to help with the board game Kingdom Death.
-It is build with Flask, MySQL, custom Javascript and Bootstrap.
+It is build with Flask, MySQL, custom Javascript, reCaptcha and Bootstrap.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Here you will get a copy of the project for development and testing purposes.

 ### Prerequisites

-Browser with Javascript.
+- Browser with Javascript
+- mySQL database
+- reCaptcha account

 ## Versioning